Lead glass: Lead glazes

 The fluxing and refractive properties valued for lead glass also make it attractive as a pottery or ceramic glaze.
-Lead glazes first appear in first century BC to first century AD Roman wares, and occur nearly simultaneously in China.
+Lead glazes first appear in 1st century BC to 1st century AD Roman wares and occur nearly simultaneously in China.
 They were very high in lead, 45–60% PbO, with a very low alkali content, less than 2%.
-From the Roman period, they remained popular through the Byzantine and Islamic periods in the Near East, on pottery vessels and tiles throughout medieval Europe, and up to the present day.
-In China, similar glazes were used from the twelfth century for colored enamels on stoneware, and on porcelain from the fourteenth century.
+From the Roman period, they remained popular through the Byzantine and Islamic periods in the Near East, on pottery vessels and tiles throughout medieval Europe and up to the present day.
+In China, similar glazes were used from the 12th century for colored enamels on stoneware and on porcelain from the 14th century.
 These could be applied in three different ways.
-Lead could be added directly to a ceramic body in the form of a lead compound in suspension, either from galena (PbS), red lead (Pb_{3}O_{4}), white lead (2PbCO_{3}·Pb(OH)_{2}), or lead oxide (PbO).
+Lead could be added directly to a ceramic body in the form of a lead compound in suspension, either from galena (PbS), red lead (Pb_{3}O_{4}), white lead (2PbCO_{3}·Pb(OH)_{2}), or PbO.
 The second method involves mixing the lead compound with silica, which is then placed in suspension and applied directly.
 The third method involves fritting the lead compound with silica, powdering the mixture, and suspending and applying it.
 The method used on a particular vessel may be deduced by analysing the interaction layer between the glaze and the ceramic body microscopically.

-Tin-opacified glazes appear in Iraq in the eighth century AD.
-Originally containing 1–2% PbO; by the eleventh century high-lead glazes had developed, typically containing 20–40% PbO and 5–12% alkali.
+Tin-opacified glazes appear in Iraq in the 8th century.
+Originally containing 1–2% PbO; by the 11th century high-lead glazes had developed, typically containing 20–40% PbO and 5–12% alkali.
 These were used throughout Europe and the Near East, especially in Iznik ware, and continue to be used today.
-Glazes with even-higher lead content occur in Spanish and Italian maiolica, with up to 55% PbO and as low as 3% alkali.
+Glazes with higher lead content occur in Spanish and Italian maiolica, with up to 55% PbO and as low as 3% alkali.
 Adding lead to the melt allows the formation of tin oxide more readily than in an alkali glaze: tin oxide precipitates into crystals in the glaze as it cools, creating its opacity.